bioN1ck/tour-of-heroes-angular/README.md

-# TourOfHeroesAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.9.
+# Tour Of Heroes Angular

+This project is an alternative version of the official Angular ToH application.
+But I used singleton components and a declarative approach for reactive data streams in this version.

 ## Development server